lukeluo/arm-programming/qemu-environment.md

 - ##### User space tool chain setup([userspace.sh](userspace.sh))

 ​       We copy this file into /mnt/root/, so after login, we can just run to initialize pacman and then install all the necessary packages like gcc gdb, etc.

+After system upgrade, we need to copy back the new kernel/initramfs back to host.

 - ##### Simple test
 ```bash